jujusti/diverse-ml-task-queue/worker/README.md

   -nsqlookupd-urls value
     	URL(s) of NSQLookupd instances to connect to -orchestrator-host string
-    	Hostname of the orchestrator to send notifications
+    	Hostname of the orchestrator to send notifications to (leave blank to use the Orchestrator API Mock) -